tdlibx/td-ktx/Readme.md

 implementation(project(":libtd-ktx"))
 ```

-The project ships a TDLib wrapper module (`libtd-ktx`) and a Compose sample under `sample/` that demonstrates usage with Hilt and Navigation.
+The project ships a TDLib wrapper module (`libtd-ktx`) and a Compose sample under `sample/` that demonstrates usage with Hilt and the Navigation 3 typed destination APIs.

 ## Getting started
 1. Create a single `TelegramFlow` instance and keep it in a long-lived scope (e.g., via DI).